 As discussed above, our revenues, cash flow, profitability, oil and natural gas reserve values and future rates of growth are substantially dependent upon prevailing prices for oil and natural gas.
 Our ability to borrow funds and to obtain additional capital on attractive terms is also substantially dependent on oil and natural gas prices.
-Oil and gas prices stabilized at prices which are adequate to generate cash from operating activities for our continuing operations.
-We believe that at current prices, cash generated from continuing operations together with cash on hand at June 30, 2017 are adequate to support our operations and cash requirements during the remainder of 2017 and through September 30, 2018.
+After a period of low commodity prices, oil and gas prices have stabilized at levels which are currently adequate to generate cash from operating activities for our continuing operations.
+We believe that at current prices, cash generated from continuing operations together with cash on hand at September 30, 2017 are adequate to support our operations and cash requirements during the remainder 2017 and through December 31, 2018.

-We and our partners have approved a budget which limits the amount of capital expenditures for 2017.
-As discussed in Note 7 to the condensed consolidated financial statements, we have put contracts in place at June 30, 2017 which limits our exposure to a decline in oil prices through December 31, 2017
+As discussed in Note 7 to the condensed consolidated financial statements, we have put contracts in place at September 30, 2017 which limits our exposure to a decline in oil prices through December 31, 2017.

 All of our proved reserves are related to the Etame Marin block offshore Gabon.
 The current term for exploitation of the reserves in the Etame Marin block ends in June 2021, and we are focused on extending the license for the block, which, if accompanied by a successful drilling program, could favorably improve our long-term liquidity.
 Except to the extent that we conduct successful exploration or development activities or acquire properties containing proved reserves, our estimated net proved reserves will generally decline as reserves are produced, which would negatively impact our long-term liquidity.
-In addition, our short-term and long-term liquidity are impacted by the variations of crude oil prices.
+In addition, our short-term and long-term liquidity are impacted by the changes in crude oil prices.